 When back-end, front-end and devops engineers were the same thing.

 Priorities for my career are: Work on products that make a positive difference to the world.
 Have autonomy and freedom to influence UX.
-Surround by smart and motivated individuals.
+Surround myself with smart and motivated individuals.

 I built my first app, a game of cards called Truco, in my first year of highschool.